medv/pleaserespond/README.md

 # pleaserespond v1

-Opinionated library for a fluid scss mobile-first layout.
+react-driven library for a fluid scss mobile-first layout. currently it is a useful scss toolkit, but will be upgraded with intelligent fluidity

 `npm install pleaserespond --save`